Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Introduction

 Regarding cation defects, no experimental study seems to indicate the presence of \ce{Pb}-related point defects, or at least, no electronically active, or mobile ones \cite{senocrate2017nature}.
 Concerning \ce{A} cation defects opinions are more divided, with some studies suggesting the presence of mobile \ce{MA} interstitials\cite{futscher2019quantification,Reichert2020} or vacancies\cite{Reichert2020} in \ce{MAPbI_{3}}, and others finding no evidence for that \cite{senocrate2017nature,tammireddy2021temperature}.
 In contrast, anion point defects, i.e., halide vacancies and interstitials, are generally considered the dominant mobile species\cite{senocrate2019solid}.
 Whereas some studies insist on the importance of iodide vacancies in lead iodide perovskites \cite{senocrate2017nature,tammireddy2021temperature}, others instead focus on iodide interstitials \cite{futscher2019quantification,Reichert2020,Ni2022,thiesbrummel2024ion}

-While it is difficult to assess the chemical and atomistic structure of point defects from experiments, atomistic simulations may help to obtain microscopic understanding.
-So far, most computational studies simulating the motion of defects have focused on neutral defects \cite{balestra2020efficient,pols2023}.
+While it is difficult to assess the chemical and atomistic structure of mobile point defects from experiments, atomistic modeling may help to obtain microscopic understanding. { In soft materials such as metal halide perovskites, mobile defects sample a large portion of configuration space.
+The basic computational technique for assessing diffusion barriers, transition state theory (TST), only samples a small number of migration paths, which at times results in a considerable spread in the numerical values for the barriers, depending on which paths are chosen.
+Molecular dynamics (MD)simulations are a less biased tool, and have obtained a boost since machine-learned force fields (MLFFs) acquired the accuracy of first-principles calculations \cite{jinnouchi2019phase,Jinnouchi2019}}.

+So far, { MLFF MD simulations studying} the motion of defects have focused on neutral defects \cite{balestra2020efficient,pols2023}.
 In contrast, the defects characterized in the experiments cited above are charged.
 Indeed, from first-principles calculations, it follows that under equilibrium conditions, halide interstitials and vacancies are negatively and positively charged, respectively\cite{meggiolaro2018,meggiolaro2018first,Xue2021first,Zhang2022,Xue2022}.
-Moreover, under non-equilibrium conditions, reversed bias in particular, these defects can change their charge state as they capture electrons or holes injected into the perovskite layer \cite{motti2019controlling,Ni2022}.
+Moreover, under non-equilibrium conditions, { as they occur under device operating conditions, these defects can change their charge state, where lowering the (quasi) Fermi level can cause halide interstitials to eventually become positively charged \cite{motti2019controlling,Ni2022}, and raising the Fermi level can induce a negative charge on halide vacancies.}

-To describe the motion of iodide defects, one has to deal with these different charge states, and even include the possibility that a charge state changes along the defect migration path, as the position of the defect level that traps the charge depends on the local environment of the defect.
+To describe the motion of iodide defects, one has to deal with different charge states { as they occur under different (quasi) Fermi levels}, and even include the possibility that a charge state changes along the defect migration path, as the position of the defect level that traps the charge depends on the local environment of the defect.
 On the one hand, it is very difficult to capture such elements of charge-dependent migration in a classical force field.
-On the other hand, quantum mechanics-based \textit{ab-initio} molecular dynamics (AIMD) methods can achieve this, but are computationally too expensive to reach the required system sizes and timescales for realistic simulations.
-This is where machine learned force fields (MLFF), trained using quantum mechanical calculations, offer a promising alternative.
+On the other hand, quantum mechanics-based \textit{ab-initio} molecular dynamics (AIMD) methods { do this automatically as they incorporate the electrons, but AIMD is} computationally too expensive to reach the required system sizes and timescales for realistic simulations.
+This is where machine learned force fields (MLFF), on-the-fly trained using AIMD, offer a promising alternative.